 We reported on the Council's strategic approach to digital, and specifically the extent to which this has been developed in accordance with the sustainable development principle; and that it will help to secure value for money in the use of the Council's resources.
-We found that the Council has a clear and well-developed strategic approach to digital but does not consistently evaluate its impact.
+We found that the Council has an integrated and well-articulated digital strategy but does not have a clear timeframe to deliver it, which makes it more difficult for the Council to assess progress and value for money.